dharmendraSingh80/basic-form-front-end/README.md

+Write a simple front end using React or (React Native or Flutter) to take input and print results in the following page.
+Save the results in a database preferably MongoDB.
+Please use good styling guidelines.

 # Basic form
  Users can store the data on mongodb and see the data this is a MERN web application